 Most Ethereum decentralized finance applications would be infeasible if it weren’t for a reliable medium of value exchange.
-To achieve this, stablecoins often seek to peg themselves to something with a stable price, usually fiat currencies, and then use smart contracts and controlled minting to ensure the value stays steady.
+To achieve this, stablecoins often seek to peg themselves to something with a stable price, usually fiat currencies.
+Then they use smart contracts and controlled minting to ensure the value stays steady.

 Another major stable asset is Dai.
-Part of the MakerDAO system, Dai acts as a stablecoin that is not backed by held US dollars, but instead by a series of smart contracts and using Ethereum as collateral.
-Essentially Dai acts as a loan for users who are willing to put up Ethereum, or soon other Ethereum tokens, in exchange for the stablecoin.
-Dai has become a major part of the DeFi system, as over 2% of all Ethereum is locked into MakerDAO contracts.
-There are several other projects out there, such as USDCoin and Gemini Dollars just to name some major ones, that are also ERC-20 tokens on Ethereum.
+Part of the MakerDAO system, Dai acts as a stablecoin.
+It is not backed by held US dollars.
+Instead it is backed by a series of smart contracts using Ethereum as collateral.
+Essentially Dai acts as a loan for users who are willing to put up Ethereum and other Ethereum tokens.

+This in exchange for the stablecoin.
+Dai has become a major part of the DeFi system.
+Over 2% of all Ethereum is locked into MakerDAO contracts.
+There are several other projects out there.
+USDCoin and Gemini Dollars are some of the major ones, that are also ERC-20 tokens on Ethereum.
 This puts the Ethereum network in a solid position to maintain stablecoin dominance as the market matures.

 Decentralized Exchanges (DEXs) make up the majority of the volume in Ethereum’s DeFi ecosystem.
 DEXs work much like normal exchanges but are designed to remove the need for a company to manage them.
 They are generally powered by a system of smart contracts and often have a native token of their own.

 The most popular DEX at this time is the Kyber Network.
-Kyber acts as a protocol to quickly exchange ERC-20 assets and can be implemented into a wide array of applications for seamless liquidity.
-A similar service called Uniswap works by allowing users to create their own “Exchange contracts,” effectively setting their own exchange rates between Ethereum and different ERC-20’s.
+Kyber acts as a protocol to quickly exchange ERC-20 assets.
+The ERC-20 tokens can be implemented into a wide array of applications for seamless liquidity.
+A similar service called Uniswap works by allowing users to create their own “Exchange contracts.”
+This effectively allows them to sett their own exchange rates between Ethereum and different ERC-20’s.

 Borrowing and Lending

 A similar project, Nexo, allows for fiat loans using a wider range of cryptocurrency as collateral.
 As with all of these categories, there are more options, such as Compound and BlockFi, but the general premises work very much the same.

 There are already many payment apps available to consumers, but all generally still put their trust in a centralized company.
 Again, DeFi comes to the rescue!
 These services give users control over their payments, privacy, and usually much better fees.